ClickedTran/FixItemUI/README.md

 - If you use a computer, you probably already know how to download
 - If you are using Android or you don't know how to download it on my computer, please click <a href="https://github.com/Clickedtran/FixItemUI/archive/refs/heads/Master.zip">to here</a>
-- If you are Vietnamese, download the Vietnamese version in <a href="https://github.com/ClickedTran/FixItemUI/releases/tag/Vietnamese">here</a>
+- If you are Vietnamese, download the Vietnamese version <a href="https://github.com/Clickedtran/FixItemUI/releases/download/vietnamese/FixItemUI_Vie.zip">in here</a>

 ## Install
 >- Step 1: Click <a href="https://github.com/Clickedtran/FixItemUI/archive/refs/heads/Master.zip">here</a> to download plugin